NHLI-Respiratory-Epi/drug-codelist-creation/README.md

 	*N/A for this codelist

 ******
 //4b.
-Flag codes in multiple BNF subsections, that SHOULD be - for clinician & covariate analysis
+Tag codes in multiple BNF subsections, that SHOULD be - for clinician & epidemiologist
 ******

-	*flagging 0202 diuretics
-	generate byte step4b_also_0202_diuretic=.
+*When?
+*e.g., for analysis stage - for covariates/ analysis - if you needed to exclude these tagged codes because this codelist overlaps with another codelist, causing collinearity.
+Most likely only a consideration for smaller cohorts or which codelists you want for your study (how they are defined, how much they overlap)
+*e.g., for adaptation stage - if you only wanted single-ingredient drugs for your study (i.e., didn't want combination drugs for your study) and needed a way of marking these codes for later in case you decided to remove them.

+*For this Ch.
+2.5 codelist, we have codes for (fixed) combination drugs that could pertain to a different codelist (different BNF chapter).
+*In this case it is Ch.
+2.2 and Ch.
+2.6
+	*flagging BNF Ch.
+0202 diuretics - these codes could be part of a different codelist generate byte step4b_also_0202_diuretic=.
 	replace step4b_also_0202_diuretic=1 if strmatch(lower(term),"*azide*")
 	replace step4b_also_0202_diuretic=1 if strmatch(lower(drugsubstancename),"*azide*")